alexismgjackson-github/todolist/README.md

 ## WHY I BUILT THIS

-I wanted to build a simple CRUD to translate my newfound knowledge to more complex future projects.
+I wanted to build a simple yet fully CRUD app to translate my knowledge to more complex future projects.

 ## WHAT I LEARNED